deinspanjer/jd-sql/.junie/guidelines.md

 - IntelliJ derives source and resource roots from Gradle.
 Avoid manually marking directories in Project Structure; Gradle refresh will overwrite.
 - The `test-src/java-tests` subproject configures extra Test Resources via `sourceSets` so that:
   - `external/jd/spec/test` and `test-src/testdata` appear as Test Resources in the IDE and are on the test runtime classpath.

+## Running selected test categories

+The java-test suite can filter tests by category using the environment variable `JDSQL_SPEC_CATEGORIES` (comma-separated).
+The available category names are:
+- jd-sql-unit: simple unit tests for fast verification of correctness
+- jd-core: upstream jd spec core test cases
+- jd-edge_cases: upstream jd spec edge cases
+- jd-errors: upstream jd spec error cases
+- jd-options: upstream jd spec options test cases
+- jd-path_options: upstream jd spec path options test cases
+- jd-format: upstream jd spec format test cases
+- jd-sql-custom: custom tests to be run for any jd-sql engine implementation

+### Running a test case using IntelliJ IDEA JUnitRunner
+- class `dev.jdsql.EngineSpecIT`
+- classpath: `jd-sql.test-src.java-tests.test`
+- ENV `JDSQL_SPEC_CATEGORIES=<categories as csv list>`

+The run configuration `.idea/runConfigurations/IntelliJ_java_test__core_.xml` is an example of running a single category.
+Tests can be run via gradle task, but the IDE is more convenient for developer review.

+Notes
+- If `JDSQL_SPEC_CATEGORIES` is unset or empty, all categories will run.
+- Category normalization is handled by the runner (e.g., upstream names like `core` become `jd-core`).
+- Use this to iterate quickly: start with `jd-sql-unit`, then `jd-core`, then move through the remaining categories.